Project Procurement Checklist

 5. Request for Proposal

 The most important consideration in an RFQ is the price.
-The products or activities are well specified and may be obtained from a wide range of providers.
+The products or activities are well specified and may be obtained from various providers.
 The lowest-priced applicant who can meet the program's efficiency and timeline requirements will most likely be awarded the deal.

 6. Request for Proposals (RFP)

-An RFP examines cost, but it also takes into account work performance and time restrictions.
-The applicant may incur significant costs in the course of responding to an RFP.
+An RFP examines cost, but it also considers work performance and time restrictions.
+The applicant may incur significant costs while responding to an RFP.
 This means that the work crew must not issue an RFP to a company that is not eligible to participate in a competitive process.

 7. Bid Evaluation